Mitarai Digital Folio

 Act 5 4

-Brutus’s dramatic peak falls in Act 2 with 125 lines — the act where the role carries the most weight on stage.
+Brutus’s dramatic peak falls in Act 2 with 125 lines.

 Voice signature